 If you want to read more about the features Mintos has and how it works, you can check out my other article where I talk in more details about it.

 There were many things I liked about Mintos in the beginning, and some more after I started to learn a bit more about the platform.

 That’s the first thing I was looking for.
 What happens if the loan defaults?
 If the borrower doesn’t pay?
 It happens every day, but it usually happens to banks, and I’m not a bank.

 Mintos has this buyback policy that says it will buy back any loan from you that is more than 60 days late.
 It’s not fantastic, but I could live with that.
 I’ll have my money locked into some bad loans for 60 days at most, but at least I’ll get it back.

 I found out later there are other platforms that offer better deals than this, like Grupeer, Twino, PeerBerry, Fast Invest.
-All of them have a buyback guarantee and the also pay you the interest owned for those 30, or 60, or even 3 days on Fast Invest.
+All of them have a buyback guarantee and they also pay you the interest owned for those 30, or 60, or even 3 days on Fast Invest.

 Good interest rates

 At the time, my funds were split into stocks, bonds and bank deposits.
 None of them was doing too well.
-Bank deposits were slowly losing value due to inflation, US bonds were just above the floating point, and stocks were going through the second market correction of this year and I took a few hits.
+Bank deposits were slowly losing value due to inflation, US bonds were just above the floating-point, and stocks were going through the second market correction of this year and I took a few hits.

 I was looking for something to diversify my portfolio, and 12% interest payments that would constantly land in my account sounded great.
-The rates are a bit lower now, around 10%, for the loans with buyback guarantee, which is all I’m still looking for on the platform.
+The rates are a bit lower now, around 10%, for the loans with a buyback guarantee, which is all I’m still looking for on the platform.
 Good rates still, even with the drop.
 (On second thought, there are lots of loans this month on Mintos with 14% interest rates, so the age of good rates has returned).

 Auto Invest tool